Brooklyn Mirador

 Brooklyn Eagle reported on the Plaza's progress.

-In 1867, the elements on the line are the fountain
+In 1867, the elements along the axis are the planned fountain

 .